wandb/wandb/docs/init.md

 wandb.init() spawns a new background process to log data to a run, and it also syncs data to wandb.ai by default so you can see live visualizations.
 Call wandb.init() to start a run before logging data with wandb.log().

+wandb.init() returns a run object, and you can also access the run object with wandb.run.

 **Arguments**: